Table of Contents

 Cocktail Spoon

-For when you want to channel your inner Bond and make a martini stirred not shaken.
-The twists on the handle of the spoon complement the stirring motion to prevent splashes and diluting the drink.
+For when you want to channel your inner Bond and make a martini stirred, not shaken.
+The twists on the handle of the spoon complement the stirring motion to prevent splashes and dilute the drink.

 Strainer